merovex-press/benwilson.io-old/content/books/postal-marine/08-bellicose/index.md

 series:
   - Postal Marines
 hook-1: Bophendze discovers technology so powerful it could change the Core Imperium forever.
-hook: How do the Maltuseblan stay one step ahead of everyone else?
+hook: How does Dekumo stay one step ahead of everyone else?
 Bophendze risks death to discover the critical piece of their secret weapon.
-summary: "Danel Bophendze has survived many engagements.
-He is tired.
+summary: "Danel Bophendze is tired after surviving countless engagements.
 Tired of fighting.
 Tired of corruption.
 Tired of the Postal Service.
-When things could not get worse, he winds up abandoned in a remote and hostile system.
-Refusing to give up, he discovers technology so powerful it could change the structure of the Core Imperium."
+When things could not get worse, he is abandoned in a remote and hostile system.
+Refusing to give up, he discovers technology so powerful it could change the structure of the Core Imperium.
+But, what could he do about it?"
-tagline: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Quisque sit amet venenatis dolor.
 date: 2021-04-12T06:58:06+05:00
 cta:
   amazon: http://amzn.to/1PpTfSi